 - Wild leek collectors shall place all soil, rocks, or wood disturbed through harvesting back into its’ original position.

 Collection of wild leeks is prohibited in some management areas to conserve the resource values for which the areas were designated under the Allegheny National Forest Land and Resource Management Plan.
-You are not allowed to collect wild leeks, even for personal consumption, in these areas (see map):
+You are not allowed to collect wild leeks, even for personal consumption, in these areas (see attached map):

 - The Hickory Creek and Allegheny Islands Wilderness (Management Area 5.1)